 Showcased by Culture Ireland at Edinburgh Fringe 2025, their self-produced drag poetry show CARPET MUNCHER was shortlisted for the Binge Fringe Queer Performer’s Award and chosen as a Snack Mag Storytelling Top Pick.
+Jo was awarded a place in Island Of Many Voices 2026.

-For commissions, bookings and artistic collaborations:
+For bookings & collaborations:

 Interview in Boundless & Bare: The Moth Emerges